VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 Supported properties:

-* `set_mappings`.
+* `set_basic_mappings`.
 Boolean.
+When set to true it will create keybindings that emulate Neovim's default completion.

-When set to true keybindings for autocomplete will be choosen for you.
+* `set_extra_mappings`.
+Boolean.
+When set to true it will setup tab completion, scrolling through documentation window, and navigation between snippets.

 * `set_sources`.
-Boolean.
-When set to true it will try to setup some [recommended sources](#) for nvim-cmp.
+String or Boolean.
+When set to `'lsp'` it will only setup [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) as a source.
+When set to `'recommended'` it will try to setup a few [recommended sources](#) for nvim-cmp.
+When set to the Boolean `false` it won't setup any sources.

 * `use_luasnip`.
 Boolean.
 When set to true it will setup luasnip to expand snippets.
 This option does not include a collection of snippets.

 * `set_format`.
 Boolean.
-When set to true it'll modify the "format" of completion items.
+When set to true it'll modify the "format" of the completion items.

-* `documentation_border`.
+* `documentation_window`.
 Boolean.
-When set to true adds border to the documentation window.
+When set to true enables the documentation window.

 #### `setup_servers_on_start`